-How To Do The Ceylon Stitch
+How To Do The Ceylon Stitch – The Stitch That Looks Like Knitting

-Ceylon Stitch
+Ceylon Stitch Tutorial

 - Continue working your way from left to right, making loops through each of the back stitches.
 When you reach the end of the row, place your needle and thread down through the fabric to secure it.